haxmeister/liguros-reporter/README.md

 'funtoo-report --update-config'

-**You can send your report to the elastic search database using the send option which can return a link to the data if successful in conjunction with --verbose:**
+**You can send your report to the Elasticsearch database using the send option which can return a link to the data if successful in conjunction with --verbose:**

 'funtoo-report --send [--verbose]'